jyoungblood/slime/README.md

 ## Usage
-While SLIME is currently not intended for local development workflows, you're welcome to try your luck with PHP's built-in server:
+Although SLIME is currently not intended for local development workflows, you're welcome to try your luck with PHP's built-in server:
 ```
 php -S localhost:6969
 ```